 With ebay, you “rent” space on their platform, rather than “own” it.
 You don’t get any of the advantages of owning your own space online.
 Search traffic you generate boosts their site, not yours.
 Customer data goes into their CRM system, not yours.

-Ebay’s an interesting option for online selling because of the quality of the shoppers.
-But, the limits of creating your own customer experience make it more of a challenge long-term.
+Ebay is interesting because of the quantity and quality of the shoppers.
+But, the limits on managing the customer experience make it more of a challenge long-term.

-Etsy is another popular option, working more as a marketplace for artists.
+Etsy is another popular option.
+It’s more like a marketplace for artists.
 It tries to create more of a community feel for buyers and sellers.

 It focuses on 3 categories :-